Declaring a Major

 Changing a Major

 A change from one major to another is completed in the same way as the application.
-After acceptance by the new department, the student returns the Approval Form for Majors and Minors to the College Center for Advising Services (CCAS) or the Hajim School’s dean’s office (engineering and computer science students).
+Once the online Major/Minor Declaration Form is submitted, it is routed first to the student’s intended department, and after approval, is sent to the College Center for Advising Services (CCAS) for processing.
 In order to change a cluster or drop a major or minor, a student may submit the Rochester Curriculum Change Form.

 The Rochester Curriculum Registration is revised if necessary.